- Time Has Come …

 Number one related disease.
 Even before I started gathering information about ALS I perceived MS somehow related – of course this is purely naive comparison made by street guy like me.
 I have actually spent lot of time reading and analyzing (in my head LOL!) autoimmune nature of multiple sclerosis with a goal to find some commonality which could help with ALS deciphering.
 The problem is the cause for MS is also rather unknown.
-Some sources claim ALS as a not autoimmune disease – moto neurons are dying from more or less unknown reasons.
+Some sources claim ALS as not an autoimmune disease – motor neurons are dying from more or less unknown reasons.
 As you will see later the words “more or less” really make sense because there are some hints.
 In MS the nerve cells are being damaged partially – the myelin sheats covering and protecting axon are known to be targets of immune system and hence autoimmune disease.
 However there are also works1 which start mentioning and speculating on autoimmune character in ALS as well.
 Since I don´t like autoimmunity theory and believe everything has different, more rational explanation it is not that relevant whether ALS has autoimmune character or not – important is to decipher the underlying mechanisms.

 Then we have pseudoscientific theory formed by Anthony William and both MS and ALS are described using it – the root causes are claimed slightly different.
 In both a key role is granted to toxic metals and viral infections, often followed by bacterial coinfections.
 Below listed GBS and Lyme diseases are also part of Anthony William framework.
 Is there any commonality?
 Actually there is – central nervous system (CNS) as well as PNS (peripheral nervous system) is targeted by SOMETHING and as a result nerves get damaged or die with all the unplesant consequences.